mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 an individual unconscious or – in extreme cases – given a painful and fatal cerebral aneurism.

-The Sovereign of Idas serves as the world’s executive authority and is allegedly selected under the advisement of the Ruling Council.
+The Sovereign of Idas serves as the world's executive authority and is allegedly selected under the advisement of the Ruling Council.
 In fact, the role is solely appointed by the previous